My Life with the Walter Boys

-My Life with the Walter Boys is an upcoming American television series that is set to release on Netflix.
+My Life with the Walter Boys is an American teen drama television series that premiered on Netflix on December 7, 2023.
 The coming-of-age drama is an adaptation of Ali Novak's 2014 novel of the same name, which was first published on Wattpad.
-The series will follow recently-orphaned Jackie Howard (Nikki Rodriguez), a teenage girl from Manhattan who relocates to rural Colorado after she is taken in by the Walters, a family of ten sons.
-The Netflix series is created by Melanie Halsall, and is co-written by Halsall and Ali Novak.
-The show is slated to star Marc Blucas, Alisha Newton, and Sarah Rafferty.
+The series follows recently orphaned Jackie Howard, a teenage girl from Manhattan who relocates to rural Colorado after she is taken in by the Walters, a family of seven sons and one daughter.
+The series was developed by Melanie Halsall.
+It stars Nikki Rodriguez, Noah LaLonde, Ashby Gentry and Alisha Newton.
+In December 2023, the series was renewed for a second season which was released on August 28, 2025.
+Ahead of the second season premiere, the series was renewed for a third season which is slated to premiere in 2026.

-Filming for the series began in March 2022, in Alberta, Canada, and was expected to conclude by September 2022.